newhouse/primus-rooms-adapter/README.md

 ## Description

 The good people who've built the Primus real-time framework and, in particular, the [`primus-rooms`](https://www.npmjs.com/package/primus-rooms) plugin kindly included support for wildcards in the room naming system.
 However, for my use case it was implemented in the reverse direction that I would want to use.
 This package is a change/extension of the default [`primus-rooms-adapater`](https://www.npmjs.com/package/primus-rooms-adapter) that sets up the behavior in reverse, with some modifications and additional rules.
+Probably best to understand by looking at the rest of the documentation and examples below.

 ## Usage